connexcs/docs/getting-started.md

 For detailed information about ingress routing click on [Ingress Routing]

+## Server Reactivation

+1. Click on Setup> My Servers
+2. Click on the server IP
+3. Click on Reactivate to activate your server.

+You will only be able to reactivate your server if your account balance is showing a positive amount.

+## Deploying SSL Certificates

+The SSL certificate can be deployed on your customer portal with a single click.

+1. Click on Setup> My Account
+2. Click on Domains
+3. Click on Deploy Certificate

+## Load Balancing using DNS (Domain Name System)

+When using more than one SIP server, you can load balance the calls without a load balancer server using the DNS method.
+To configure the DNS please follow the steps below:

+1. Click on Setup> My Account
+2. Click  on Domains
+3. Click on + under Server
+4. Enter the domain name under Domain field.
+Example your company name without spaces.
+5. Select TLD (Top Level Domain) to sip.direct.
+6. Check the records accordingly against the server IP
+7. Click Save.

 ## Email Verification

 We verify email addresses to ensure that they are genuine.